hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # NBA Lineup Optimizer - Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **MODEL INTEGRATION COMPLETE**
+**Status**: ✅ **PRODUCTION READY**

 ## Executive Summary

-The NBA Lineup Optimizer project has successfully completed its core implementation phase and model integration.
-A production-ready Bayesian model has been deployed and fully integrated with a new `SimpleModelEvaluator` that uses the 7-parameter production model.
-The system now includes a unified interface for model switching, comprehensive comparison tools, performance optimization, and seamless integration with all analysis tools.
+The NBA Lineup Optimizer project has successfully completed its core implementation phase and is now production-ready with enterprise-grade features.
+The system includes a production-ready Bayesian model, comprehensive authentication and user management, data protection and encryption, real-time monitoring and alerting, and a complete administrative interface.
+The system is ready for production deployment and can support multiple users with full security and monitoring capabilities.

 ## What's Complete ✅